mrizaln/madbfs/README.md

 ### Logging

 The default log file is stdout (which goes to nowhere when not run in debug mode).
-If you wish, you can set the log file to your own liking using `--logfile` option and set the log level using `--loglevel`.
+You can manually set the log file using `--logfile` option and set the log level using `--loglevel`.

 ```sh
 $ ./adbfsm --logfile=adbfsm.log --loglevel=debug <mountpoint>